Kudzu-Castle/Astrodynamics_project/README.md

-# Astrodynamics_project
+# autonomous drone project
-astrodynamics code from university project
+unfinished code from university project. stuck on serial read for camera data.